 Prior to joining BPI, Kristen was the Vice President and Laboratory Director of Ceimic Corporation, where she led the company to become the nation’s premier analytical laboratory for Department of Defense and EPA contract analyses.
 In this role, Kristen was responsible for business development, sales forecasting, contract negotiation, marketing, pricing, project management, and supervision of chemists.
 She also consulted as a Marketing Director for the startup of the company’s Brazilian subsidiary in São Paulo.
 Prior to her employment at Ceimic, Kristen led the OSHA 1910.119 process safety management (PSM) program for Clariant Corporation and was the site’s Utilities Supervisor.

 Kristen is a member of AIChE and was formerly the President of the Rhode Island Chapter.
-A graduate of the University of Rhode Island’s International Engineering Program, she holds a B.S. degree in Chemical Engineering, a B.A. degree in German, and an M.B.A.
+A graduate of the University of Rhode Island’s International Engineering Program (IEP), she holds a B.S. degree in Chemical Engineering, a B.A. degree in German, and an M.B.A. and serves on IEP’s Advisory Board.
 Kristen lives in West Kingston, RI with her husband and two children.
-In her spare time, Kristen enjoys cardio fitness, cooking and baking, knitting, and crocheting.
+In her spare time, Kristen enjoys cardio fitness, paddle boarding, cooking and baking, knitting, and crocheting.

 Maureen (Moe) Eustis is Technical Communications Coordinator at The BioProcess Institute.
 She is in charge of the technical writing, website and social media communications support.
 She is also responsible for photograph and presentation editing, as well as video production, media relations and marketing.

 Moe earned a Bachelor’s Degree from the University of New Hampshire.
-She lives in Rhode Island with her husband and two children and is a watercolor artist.
+She lives in Rhode Island with her husband and two children She is a watercolor artist and aspiring novelist.

 Jeffrey Moore is a Project Associate at The BioProcess Institute.
 He works in a hands-on capacity to set-up, run, evaluate and troubleshoot all of the exposure testing conducted at BPI on a day-to-day basis.
 Jeff’s experience and approach to problem solving uniquely qualifies him to play a key role in the business of bioprocess testing and analysis.